hatfieldlibrary/solr_ocr_processor/README.md

 DSpace `Item` record.
 The OCR files are pre-processed based on configuration options and added to the Solr index.
 If "lazy" indexing is used, OCR files are written to disk.

-Processing order is determined either by structural metadata (e.g. METS) or the order of OCR files in the DSpace bundle.
+Processing order is determined either by METS metadata or the order of OCR files in the DSpace bundle.

 This service can be ran on the same host as Solr to support "lazy" indexing.
 If you are using "full" indexing or providing a shared file system by other means the service can run on a separate host